 George Prochaska, Federal Acquisition Service, Regional Commissioner

-George has 35 years of Federal Government experience, which includes 11 years as a member of the Senior Executive Service.
-He began his career working with the Corps of Engineers, and moved to GSA in 1986.
-Most recently, George oversaw the agency’s Telepresence initiative, and during this time he led a team that increased Telepresence usage by 1900%, developed an operating infrastructure, expanded the capability of endpoints from 15 rooms to over 200 endpoints, and offered GSA a reduction in carbon footprint.
-Prior to this, George served as the Regional Commissioner for FAS, during which time he maintained a high employee engagement score, closed the deal on a $100 million dollar contract with the Air Force, and led the FAS Green Theme Team.
+George has 35 years of Federal Government experience, which includes 13 years as a member of the Senior Executive Service.
+He began his career working with the Corps of Engineers and moved to GSA in 1986.
+Currently, George is serving as the Regional Commissioner for FAS.
+With an annual budget of over $35M and revenue of nearly $4B, he leads a team of 300 employees located in a five-state region.
+Prior to this role, George oversaw the agency’s telepresence initiative, and during this time he led a team that increased telepresence usage by 1900%, developed an operating infrastructure, expanded the capability of endpoints from 15 rooms to over 200 endpoints, and offered GSA a reduction in carbon footprint.

-George is a civil engineering graduate from Texas A&M and has an MBA from the University of Texas at Arlington.
-He is currently is a fan of Coursera.org.
-He is married, has 4 kids, 2 grandkids, and 12 motorcycles.
-His hobbies include long distance running, landscaping, reading and going to the theater.
+George is a civil engineering graduate from Texas A&M and holds an MBA from the University of Texas at Arlington.